Red Hook WatchIndependent Community Resource

 Climate Smart Communities Pledge

-The Village of Red Hook has adopted the New York State Climate Smart Communities pledge, originally adopted February 11, 2019, committing to reduce greenhouse gas emissions and adapt to a changing climate through ten elements including building a climate-smart community, inventorying emissions, decreasing energy use, shifting to clean renewable energy, and engaging in an evolving process of climate action.[5]
+The Village of Red Hook has adopted the New York State Climate Smart Communities pledge to reduce greenhouse gas emissions and adapt to a changing climate.
+The pledge comprises ten elements including building a climate-smart community, inventorying emissions and setting goals, decreasing energy use, shifting to clean renewable energy, implementing climate-smart land use, enhancing community resilience, and engaging in an evolving process of climate action.[11]

-Community Solar Intermunicipal Agreement — Town of Red Hook
+Community Solar Intermunicipal Agreement with Town of Red Hook

-The Mayor is authorized to execute an Intermunicipal Agreement between the Village of Red Hook and the Town of Red Hook for the Community Distributed Generation Solar (PV) Project, in substantially the form on file with the Village Clerk, with changes that do not affect the substance thereof.[6]
+The Mayor is authorized to execute an Intermunicipal Agreement between the Village of Red Hook and the Town of Red Hook regarding the Community Distributed Generation Solar (PV) Project, in substantially the form on file with the Village Clerk, with changes that do not affect the substance thereof and subject to revisions made to Exhibit "A".[12]

-The Village Board has determined that construction of the proposed 1.73 MW AC community solar array on an approximately 9.5-acre portion of parcel 6272-14-427425-0000 at Glen Pond Drive is immune from the application of the Town's Zoning Law.
-The project remains subject to Town Zoning Law Sections § 143-37(E), (F), (G), and D(e) through (j), including the requirement for issuance of a building permit.[7][10]
+The Village Board has determined that the construction of the proposed 1.73 MW AC community solar array on an approximately 9.5-acre portion of parcel 6272-14-427425-0000 at Glen Pond Drive is immune from the application of the Town's Zoning Law.
+The project remains subject to Town Zoning Law Sections § 143-37(E), (F), (G), and D(e) through (j), including the requirement for issuance of a building permit, to protect public health, safety, and welfare.[13][16]

 2015